syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Grouping.md

 title: Grouping with grid widget for Syncfusion Essential ASP.NET Core
 description: How to enable grouping and its functionalities
 platform: ASP.NET Core
-control: grid
+control: Grid
 documentation: ug
 ---
 # Grouping

-The grid control has options to group the records based on the required column.
+The Grid control has options to group the records based on the required column.
 When grouping is applied, grouped records are organized into a hierarchical structure to facilitate easier expand and collapse of records.
 To enable grouping, set the `allow-grouping` property as `true`.

 Columns can be grouped by simply dragging the column header and drop on the group drop area or simply click the group button which is displayed in the column.
 By default, sorting is done while grouping the column.